-This project is aiming to identify patients with alcohol related brain injury (ARBI) at an early stage in the care pathway.
+This project aimed to identify patients with alcohol-related brain injury (ARBI) at an early stage in the care pathway.

 Building professional networks in local communities to improve wellbeing outcomes in alcohol and drug services

 North west England